tford-dev/tasks-app-api/README.md

 # to-do-app-api
-This repo is for the front end of my to-do-app project.
+This repo is for the back end of my to-do-app project.
 This is a CRUD API has a SQL database that uses Sequelize for to perform code for SQLite.